 On January 18, 1988, the Governing Body of the City of Liberal, Kansas, met in regular session and authorized the construction of an addition to and the remodeling of the City's existing library building.
 Approximately 7,000 square feet were added to the Library for a total of approximately 16,000 square feet.
 A skylight that spans the entire length of the library was added.
 Also, the main entrance was removed from the Book Front and placed beside it for structural reasons.

-On January 29, 1998, the lower level of the library was opened to the public for the Grand Opening of the Patron Resource Center (or PaRC), which now houses the Genealogy and Kansas History sections.
+On January 29, 1998, the lower level of the library was opened to the public for the Grand Opening of the Patron Resource Center (or PaRC), which now houses the computer lab.